slatedocs/slate/source/includes/administration/_usage.md

 Retrieve the usage summary records for an organization and all of its sub-organizations for a specific period.
 The response can be in JSON (default) or CSV format.
 Additionally, you can aggregate these records using the different query parameters available.

+*Note*: Old records are aggregated by day instead of hour.
+If you try to query those records per hour, then you will receive an empty list.

 Attributes | &nbsp;
 ---- | -----------
 `organizationId`<br/>*UUID* | Id of the [organization](#organizations)